What is CAPI (Conversion API)?

 - Store sales — In-store purchases attributed to online ad exposure

-- Enhanced conversions — Conversions enriched with first-party customer data (email, phone, address)
+- Enhanced conversions — Conversions enriched with first-party customer data (email, phone, address) for fallback matching

 Why CAPI Matters for E-Commerce